phaltoe/phaltoe.github.io/_posts/2016-06-20-constant_learner.markdown

 Yes, I genuinely believe that programmers are professional learners.
 If you have a good time when you are reading a book, trying to build something you are not familiar with or studying what might the oddest thing,  programming is a career for you too.

 A lot of people will say that if you don't have a CS background you can't do it and blah blah blah...
-"Bullshitalka!".
 Don't let people discourage you,  there are a lot of fantastic developers out there that don't have one either.
 In fact, programming teaches us that our skills can't be measured by a piece of paper, as long as you can get the job done, you will have job opportunities.

 So far, it's been a very fun ride and I will keep you guys updated.